yigong/AY250/hw9/README.md

-HW8
+HW9
 -----
 ### Everything is included in hw9.py.
 To run the file:
-1. type ipcluster start -n 2
+1. In terminal, type 'ipcluster start -n 2'
 2. python hw9.py